LA mass shooting suspect kills 10 near Lunar New Year fest

 Meyer said it’s too early in the investigation to know if the gunman knew anyone at the ballroom or if it was a hate crime or not.
 He gave no other details.

-The Lunar New Year celebration had attracted thousands.
-Monterey Park is a city of about 60,000 people with a large Asian population about 10 miles (16 kilometers) from downtown Los Angeles.
-Two days of festivities were planned but officials cancelled Sunday’s events following the shooting.
+Monterey Park is a city of about 60,000 people that sits at the eastern edge of Los Angeles.
+The majority of its residents are Asian immigrants or their descendants, most of them Chinese.
+The dance studio in downtown Monterey Park is just a few blocks from city hall on its main thoroughfare of Garvey Avenue, which is dotted with strip malls that are full of small businesses whose signs are in both English and Chinese.
+Cantonese and Mandarin are both widely spoken, Chinese holidays are celebrated, and Chinese films are screened in the city.

-The tragedy marked the fifth mass shooting in the U.S. this month and the deadliest since 21 people were killed in a school in Uvalde, Texas, according to The Associated Press/USA Today database on mass killings in the U.S. The latest violence comes two months after five people were killed at a Colorado Springs nightclub.
+The tragedy marked not just the fifth mass killing in the U.S. since the start of the year but also is the deadliest since May 24, 2022 – when 21 people were killed in a school in Uvalde, Texas, according to The Associated Press/USA Today database on mass killings in the U.S. The latest violence comes two months after five people were killed at a Colorado Springs nightclub.

 Seung Won Choi, who owns the Clam House seafood barbecue restaurant across the street from where the shooting happened, told The Los Angeles Times that three people rushed into his business and told him to lock the door.